govindKAG/object-detection-/README.md

 and all other transitive dependencies

 This also uses the protobuf (protocol buffer) compiler by google to compile the object detection model from TensorFlow.

-# object detection using tensor flow

-A small set of scripts for real time object detection using tensorFlow's object detection API and openCV in python 3 .